 Household Income Expenditure Survey (HIES) was carried out first in Bangladesh in FY1973-74.
-In subsequent years, a number of HIESs was undertaken; the latest one was conducted by BBS in 2005.
+In subsequent years, a number of HIESs were undertaken; the latest one was conducted by BBS in 2005.
 HIESs carried out up to FY1991-92 were based on Food Energy Intake (FEI) and Direct Calorie Intake (DCI) methods in order to measure the incidence of income poverty.
 FEI method computes poverty lines by finding the value of per capita consumption at which a household can be expected to fulfill its calorie requirement.
 DCI method is used to calculate the incidence of absolute poverty where population or households fall below a threshold calorie intake (2122 kilocalories per person on a daily basis).
 Similarly, a person having daily calorie intake of less than 1805 kilocalories is considered to be in hard-core poverty.
-In Household Income Expenditure Survey (HIES) conducted in FY1995-96, the BBS for the first time adopted the Cost of Basic Needs (CBN) method for constructing poverty lines.
-Similarly, in the Household Income and Expenditure Surveys (HIES) of 2000 and 2005, CBN method was used.
+In Household Income Expenditure Survey (HIES) conducted in FY1995-96, the BBS for the first time adopted the Cost of Basic Needs (CBN) method for constructing poverty lines (Table 1).
+Similarly, in the Household Income and Expenditure Surveys (HIES) of 2000 and 2005, CBN

+Direct Calorie Intake Food Energy Intake Cost of Basic Needs Indicator Calorie intake Expenditure (or income) Expenditure (or income) Threshold 2,122 kilocalories/ person day Expenditure level at which household members are expected to reach calorie intake threshold Expenditure level at which household members are expected to meet basic needs (food and non-food) Measure Head-count or other Head-count or other Head-count or other Strengths and weaknesses Indicator not representative; threshold consistent (for monitoring calorie intake) Indicator representative; threshold not consistent (for real expenditures) Indicator representative; threshold consistent (for real expenditures)

+Table 1: Alternative Methods for Measuring Absolute

+Income Poverty in Bangladesh

+Source: World Bank 2002, A Source Book for Poverty Reduction Strategies (Vol. 1) cited from Bangladesh Economic Review 2008 method was used.
 With this method, an absolute poverty line is defined as the value of consumption needed to satisfy minimum subsistence needs (food as well as non-food consumption) (Bangladesh Economic Review 2008)

-Direct Calorie Intake Food Energy Intake Cost of Basic Needs Indicator Calorie intake Expenditure (or income) Expenditure (or income) Threshold 2,122 kilocalories/person day Expenditure level at which household members are expected to reach calorie intake threshold Expenditure level at which household members are expected to meet basic needs (food and non-food) Measure Head-count or other Head-count or other Head-count or other Strengths and weaknesses Indicator not representative; threshold consistent (for monitoring calorie intake) Indicator representative; threshold not consistent (for real expenditures) Indicator representative; threshold consistent (for real expenditures)

-Table 1: Alternative Methods for Measuring Absolute Income Poverty in Bangladesh

-Source: World Bank 2002, A Source Book for Poverty Reduction Strategies (Vol. 1) cited from Bangladesh Economic Review 2008